KotobaMedia/mvt-wrangler/FILTERING.md

 1. **Spatial Test**: Only evaluate filters if the feature geometry intersects the filter `geometry`.
 2. **Layer Selection**: Use `properties.layers[layerName]`, or fall back to `properties.layers["*"]`.
 If the layer didn't match, no filters are applied and the feature is passed through to the output.
+    * Note that this works on the first match -- `layers["*"]` will not be applied if the layer matched exactly.
 3. **Feature Filter**: If the `feature` expression exists and returns `true`, **drop** the entire feature.
 4. **Tag Filter**: If the `tag` expression exists, evaluate it for each tag key/value pair; those returning `true` are **removed**.